Wulguru cuspidata

-Wulguru cuspidata is a microscopic acoel species that lives in the sandy beaches of northern Queensland (Australia).
+Wulguru cuspidata is a microscopic acoel species that lives on the sandy beaches of northern Queensland (Australia).
 It is the second species of Australian free-living acoel to be described (the first is Heterochaerus australis).
-Its generic name Wulguru is derived from Wulgurukaba, an Indigenous Australian people from Queensland, and the specific epithet is derived from cuspis (Latin: point, tip), alluding to the characteristic single pointed tail of this animal.
+Its generic name, Wulguru, is derived from Wulgurukaba, an Indigenous Australian people from Queensland, and the specific epithet is derived from cuspis (Latin: point, tip), alluding to the characteristic single pointed tail of this animal.

 Characteristics

 Wulguru cuspidata individuals are colored green due to the presence of zoochlorellae of the order Chlamydomonadales.
-When hatched, juveniles of this species are colorless but they quickly turn green as symbiotic microalgae enter their bodies.
+When hatched, juveniles of this species are colorless, but they quickly turn green as symbiotic microalgae enter their bodies.

-The body is less than 2 mm in length, oblong in shape, and with a distinct, pointed, nipple-like tail.
+The body is less than 2 mm in length, oblong in shape, and has a distinct, pointed, nipple-like tail.
 The surface of the body is entirely covered with cilia, while along the body margins there are longer sensory cilia.
 The mouth is mid-ventral, although it is not known whether they are able to feed independently or gain nourishment solely from the symbiotic algae.
 Like many other acoel species, Wulguru cuspidata is a hermaphrodite.